saiful9379/BanglaNER/docs/data_processing.md

     2. Discard the dataset not matching with label

-    3. Clean IOB and remove data which is in wrong IOB format
+    3. Clean IOB and remove data that is in the wrong IOB format

     4. BLIOU Annotation checking and correction

-    5. Data Distritribution training (80%) and validation (20%)
+    5. Data Distribution training (80%) and validation (20%)

-    6. Randomly data suffle - 4 times
+    6. Randomly data shuffle - 4 times

 Get for information about ```BLIOU``` format please check [Example](https://github.com/explosion/spaCy/blob/v2.3.5/examples/training/ner_example_data/ner-token-per-line.json)